-For those of us who house sit internationally we are always looking at ways of traveling between our assignments in a cost effective way.
+For those of us who are international house sitters we are always looking at ways of traveling between our assignments in a cost effective way.
 This can make or break a decision to take a house sitting assignment.
 Repositioning cruises may be the answer.

 We have used buses to travel between our house sits in Mexico, France and Panama and flights between Australia, Ecuador, Mexico and Nicaragua.